sc659987/flip-page/README.md

      i.
 Create task in project as below
          a. create a model library which contains all the model classes
          b.
-Create a interpreter model which reads sample json and puts the value in mdoels
+Create a interpreter code(using deisgn pattern Interpreter) which reads sample json and puts the value in mdoels
          c. create/modify the existing json to fit the modified requirements